-Like with hanami (flower-viewing) and yukimi onsen (snow-viewing in a hot spring) the Japanese make it a habit to sit down together and marvel at the signs of passing seasons.
+Like with hanami (flower-viewing) and yukimi onsen (snow-viewing in a hot spring), the Japanese make it a habit to sit down together and marvel at the signs of passing seasons.
 For autumn, people celebrate tsukimi in Japan by having a moon viewing party.
-However, unlike hanami that can turn rather boisterous with much drinking and celebrating, tsukimi (moon-viewing) is a solemn and quiet affair.
+However, unlike hanami that can turn rather boisterous with much drinking and celebrating, tsukimi in Japan (moon-viewing) is a solemn and quiet affair.
 Perhaps it’s the chill of the night wind, colder now as summer dissolves into autumn.
-Or perhaps it’s that deep, inexplicable feeling of longing that people get while gazing at the moon’s achingly beautiful glow.
-Whatever the reason, enjoying the Tsukimi Festival in Japan is a wonderfully poetic experience that shouldn’t be missed!
+Or maybe it’s that deep, inexplicable feeling of longing that people get while gazing at the moon’s achingly beautiful glow.
+Whatever the reason, enjoying the Tsukimi Festival in Japan is a wonderfully poetic experience everyone should experience!

 The festival’s tradition in Japan dates back to the Heian era.
 Like some other Japanese traditions, this autumn moon viewing party began in China and eventually spread to Japan.
-It became a tradition for court nobles to celebrate tsukimi by throwing lavish banquets on boats or nearby a pond that reflects the moonlight.During the celebrations, there would be music performances and poem recitals dedicated to the moon.
-Rabbits are also a recurring theme because when Japanese people see the face of the moon, they see the shape of a rabbit pounding mochi.
+It became a tradition for court nobles to celebrate tsukimi in Japan by throwing lavish banquets on boats or nearby a pond that reflects the moonlight.During the celebrations, there would be music performances and poem recitals dedicated to the moon.
+Rabbits are also a recurring theme because when Japanese people see the moon’s face, they see the shape of a rabbit pounding mochi.
 Go ahead and look for a rabbit on the moon the next chance you get!

 Not all tsukimi traditions are as serious and solemn, though.
-Many food joints including fast food chains and udon shops provide special tsukimi menu items which are often just their regular fare with an added egg on top as the yolk resembles the shape of a full moon’s shape.
+In fact, many food joints, including fast-food chains and udon shops, provide fun, special tsukimi menu items.
+Usually, they are just their regular items with an added egg on top because the yolk resembles a full moon’s shape.
 And as expected for the land of kawaii, the Japanese will pounce on any excuse to prettify their food with cute bunnies.
 Consider us moonstruck!